varshinivij/greptile_hack/agentcd/PLAN.md

 8. AgentCD may invoke the advisory report renderer with that decision and its evidence.
 A report failure does not change the decision.
 9. A rollout controller may apply the structured policy decision later when separately implemented and authorized.
 It never consumes prose as authorization.

-Current `main` implements steps 1-5 for evaluator-enabled runs. `hashim-eval` implements step 7 once normalized evidence is supplied.
-Step 6 and the wiring from step 6 into step 7 are the immediate integration gap; steps 8-9 remain downstream work.
+Current `main` implements steps 1-8 for evaluator-enabled runs when an explicit policy configuration is supplied.
+The adapter maps A to candidate and B to baseline, verifies evaluator commit provenance, normalizes Greptile comments and attempt metrics, invokes the policy, and produces deterministic Markdown.
+Deterministic task checks are still upstream work; until an attempt supplies them, policies that require that evaluator correctly hold for missing evidence.
+Step 9 remains downstream work.

 The HTTP call intentionally waits for both Greptile reviews.
 There is no queue, durable job API, webhook API, database, or background worker in this version.
 AgentCD must call the endpoint before its worktrees and temporary evaluation branches disappear.